Organoarsenic chemistry: Organoarsenic(III) compounds and uses

 A variety of heterocycles containing arsenic(III) are known.
 These include arsole, the arsenic analogue of pyrrole, and arsabenzene, the arsenic analogue of pyridine.

 Symmetrical organoarsenic(III) compounds, e.g. trimethylarsine and triphenylarsine, are commonly used as ligands in coordination chemistry.
 They behave like phosphine ligands, but are less basic.
 The diarsine C6H4(As(CH3)2)2, known as diars, is a chelating ligand.
 Thorin is an indicator for several metals.

-Organoarsenic(I) compounds and uses
+Lower-order organoarsenic compounds and uses

-Least significant in terms of commercial uses and numbers are the organoarsenic(I) compounds.
-The anti-syphylic drugs Salvarsan and Neosalvarsan are representative of this class.
-These compounds typically feature three bonds to As, but only As-As single bonds.

-Arsaalkenes and arsaalkynes

-Following the pattern described by the double bond rule, compounds with As=As, As=C, and As≡C bonds are rare.
-They are observed in the gas phase but as liquids or solids, considerable steric protection is required to inhibit their conversion to oligomers.
+Per the double bond rule, compounds with As=As, As=C, and As≡C bonds are rare.
+They are observed in the gas phase but considerable steric protection is required to inhibit their conversion to oligomers as liquids or solids.

+Oligomers with As-As bonds include the anti-syphylic drugs Salvarsan and Neosalvarsan.
+They are typically tricoordinate at As and have formal oxidation state AsI.
+Small substituents, such as in (MeAs)n, equilibrate between three-, four-, and five-membered rings, but bulkier substituents usually settle on a four-membered configuration.
+Synthesis is typically by reductive dehalogenation with a metal.

+Reactions

+Protic arsines oxidize to oligomers.
+For example, methylarsine oxidizes first to cyclo-methylarsine(I):